 Bālāsana (Sanskrit: बालासन), Child’s Pose, or Child’s Resting Pose is a kneeling asana in modern yoga as exercise.
 Balasana is a counter asana for various asanas and is usually practiced before and after Sirsasana.

-Why is it called Child’s pose in yoga?
+Why is child’s pose called Child’s pose?

 Why is child’s pose so relaxing?